World population in 2100 could be 2 billion below UN projections | The Asian Age Online, Bangladesh

 Social services and healthcare systems will need to be overhauled to accommodate much older populations.

-As fertility falls and life expectancy increases worldwide, the number of children under five is forecast to decline by more than 40%, from 681 million in 2017 to 401 million in 2100, the study found.
+As fertility falls and life expectancy increases worldwide, the number of children under five is forecast to decline by more than 40 percent, from 681 million in 2017 to 401 million in 2100, the study found.

 Those over 80 will balloon from about 140 million today to 866 million.